mongodb/docs/source/periodic_executor.rst

 Monitoring
 ----------

-For each server in the topology, :class:`~topology.Topology` uses a periodic executor to launch a monitor thread.
+For each server in the topology, :py:class`~topology.Topology` uses a periodic executor to launch a monitor thread.
 This thread must not prevent the topology from being freed, so it weakrefs the topology.
 Furthermore, it uses a weakref callback to terminate itself soon after the topology is freed.